-Now that My Fast Ferry is part of the NRMA, Members can save 10% on selected ferry services that accept OpalPay.
+Now that My Fast Ferry is part of the NRMA, Members can save up to 25% on selected ferry services that accept OpalPay.

 There’s a lot to love about Watsons Bay.
 It’s got lovely beaches, marvellous views and delicious seafood.
 Located on the South Head peninsula in Sydney’s east, it’s a delightful day out.
 Australia’s oldest fishing village is home to waterfront restaurants, great walking trails and a harbourside park perfect for family picnics.

 Steeped in history, Watsons Bay is rich in indigenous and colonial heritage.
 Join Kadoo Tours for insights into Aboriginal culture and the bay area.
 A two hour guided tour through the clifftops of the Gap Bluff walking track will have you marvelling at the vast ocean as you walk by the spot where the full-rigged passenger ship the Dunbar shipwrecked in 1857.

 South Head heritage trail takes you past Lady Bay Beach, which permits nude bathing, and then on to the tip of South Head.
 Here you’ll find the historic red and white striped Hornby Lighthouse, built in 1858 after the Dunbar sank.
 You can spot whales from South Head between May and November during their annual migration.